‘The Young And The Restless’ Recap For Wednesday, September 12: Nick Confesses To Impersonating J.T.

 Sharon (Sharon Case) and Mariah (Camryn Grimes) went to the police station for Nick (Joshua Morrow), and they wondered why Rey (Jordi Vilasuso) arrested him.
 Then Abby (Melissa Ordway) revealed that she had no idea Rey was a detective, and she might have ended up being the one who tipped him off.

 When Victor (Eric Braeden), Nikki (Melody Thomas Scott), and Victoria (Amelia Heinle) showed up, and Sharon immediately attacked Victor assuming that he was responsible for Nick’s arrest.
 Nikki defended her husband, but Abby thought that perhaps Rey is just a good detective.
-While they were there, Mariah got the news that her guest for GC Buzz canceled, and Abby offered an intriguing solution to fill the last minute spot.
+While they were there, Mariah got the news that her guest for GC Buzz canceled, and Abby offered an intriguing solution to fill the last-minute spot.

 Elsewhere at the police station, somebody picks Nick out of a lineup, and Rey finally told Nick why he arrested him — for aiding and abetting J.T.
 Hellstrom.
 Nick denied the charges and waited for his lawyer, Brittany Hodges (Lauren Woodland).
 When she arrived, Nick answered Rey’s questions with “no,” but when the detective left the room, Nick warned Brittany that he’s not entirely innocent.
 Meanwhile, Rey went out to the group in the waiting area, as Victor tried to convince Nikki to go home and avoid the stress.
 The Newmans let Rey have it for sucking up to them and then arresting Nick.
 Rey insisted that if Nick had nothing to hide, everything would turn out fine.
 The stress overwhelmed Nikki, and she had to sit suddenly.